 With all components decided on, all that was left was designing and building the amplifier boards and stuffing everything together in a box made of 8mm MDF.
 Normal people would resort to an actual 3D program like AutoCAD for this, but I'm an oldskool engineer.
 I was trained to design stuff on drawing tables, so I just drew oldskool 2D projections in a drawing program.
 Of course, for a more complex shape I would go ‘3D’ but for something box-like like this, 2D plans are perfectly adequate.
 Of course, the volume occupied by the speakers and tubing must be taken into account when determining the dimensions of the chambers.
 The end result is a box of 27.3×16.4×13.4cm.
 The subwoofer part is 27.3×12.4×13.4cm.

 Building the thing was not easy but compared to designing it, it was a breeze.
 Mounting all components really is a kind of puzzle, because it becomes impossible to mount certain parts if they aren't mounted before other parts.
 For subwoofers in general and especially tiny ones like this, airtightness is crucial.
 Leaks will cause noise, which can be very noticeable as I found out from my first experimental mini-subwoofer.
-To obtain an airtight seal while still keeping the possibility of servicing the inside of the sub, I used my classic foil-grease-and-silicone method, which means I glue aluminium foil to the lid where it connects with the box, apply grease to the foil, and then seal everything with silicone kit.
-The grease prevents the silicone from sticking to the foil, which makes it possible to re-open the box without destroying the seal.
+To obtain an airtight seal while still keeping the possibility of servicing the inside of the sub, I used my classic foil-grease-and-silicone method, which means I glue aluminium foil to the lid where it connects with the box, apply grease to the foil, and then seal everything with silicone sealant.
+The grease prevents the silicone from permanently sticking to the foil, which makes it possible to re-open the box without destroying the seal or having to reapply the sealant.

 Yes!
 It works and acts pretty much exactly as predicted by the formulas, it is amazing to see that the T&S formulas still apply to such an insane design.
 However, the whole thing inevitably gets warmer when in use for a while, and this changes the characteristics.
 Luckily, it changes them for the better.
 I can't explain why but when it is fully warmed up, it seems that the overall response gets smoother and deeper.
 Therefore I let the whole thing ‘warm up’ whenever possible.

-As expected, there is some wind noise, but it is only audible when there is nothing but pure bass in the movie soundtrack at about 60Hz, the resonance peak in the response.
-This rarely happens and the noise is mostly masked by other sounds.
-I could probably reduce the noise by eliminating the resonance through extra processing, but it is hardly worth the effort.
-I have actually foreseen an extra header on the sub board to plug in a filter, but I doubt I'll ever implement it.
+As expected, there is wind noise, but it is only audible when there is nothing but pure bass in the movie soundtrack at about 60Hz—the resonance peak in the response.
+This rarely happens and the noise is mostly masked by other sounds, and it got even better with the 2022 upgrade.
+I could probably further reduce the noise by equalising out the resonance with an extra filter, but it is hardly worth the effort.
+I did foresee an extra header on the sub board to plug in a filter circuit, but I doubt I'll ever implement it.
 Yet, next to removing the resonance it would have the advantage of reducing the load on the speakers a bit, but this would also reduce some of the ‘oomph’.
 Perhaps I'll experiment with it if I ever find enough time.

-The long twisting tube has quite a few narrow resonances at higher frequencies, which meant I had to make the lowpass filters in the electronics more stringent after all, so my idea of avoiding extra filtering had backfired a bit.
-In retrospect, the second-order design may have been not that bad after all, because it required a much shorter tube.
+The long twisting tube has quite a few resonances at higher frequencies, which meant I had to make the lowpass filters in the electronics more stringent after all, so my idea of avoiding extra filtering had backfired a bit.
+In retrospect, the second-order design may have been not that bad after all because it required a much shorter tube.
 The bottom line is that this was a very interesting experiment and it works satisfactorily, but I do not recommend building it to anyone who wants a powerful subwoofer.
-If this prototype would break beyond easy repair and I would make a new one, I would settle for the slightly larger size of a second-order design.
-After all, there's still some room left in my backpack.
-In the meantime I have also found some very promising drivers from AuraSound that should outperform the SCN8 even without the isobaric trick.
-Other definite items on the wish list for a new version are a remote control and a wireless link to the rear speakers.
+If this prototype would break beyond easy repair and I would make a new one, I would go for HexiBase's design that uses a Tang Band W3-1876S driver.
+I would also put all the electronics in a separate box, with as nice-to-haves a remote control and a wireless link to all the satellite speakers, to make this even more portable and quicker to set up and break down.

 (1): an amplifier with a 30W RMS power rating is actually capable of producing up to 60W average power when pushed into maximum overdrive, therefore I am indeed risking to burn out my speakers here (which already happened).
 But I want the subwoofer to be able to produce a clean output at the speakers' maximum rating without overdrive.
 I also took this decision in the hope of ever finding speakers with a higher power rating.
 If you're building your own sub and you want to minimise the risk of smoking your drivers, make sure their RMS power rating is twice that of the amplifier.